 This is the first dictionary of symbols to be based on literature, rather than 'universal' psychological archetypes or myths.
 It explains and illustrates the literary symbols that we all frequently encounter (such as swan, rose, moon, gold), and gives hundreds of cross-references and quotations.
 The dictionary concentrates on English literature, but its entries range widely from the Bible and classical authors to the twentieth century, taking in American and European literatures.
 For this new edition, Michael Ferber has included over twenty completely new entries (including bear, holly, sunflower and tower), and has added to many of the existing entries.
 Enlarged and enriched from the first edition, its informed style and rich references make this book an essential tool not only for literary and classical scholars, but for all students of literature.

-First published over fifty years ago, this text remains an essential text for all serious students of literature.
-Now fully updated to reflect the latest scholarship on recent and rapidly evolving critical theories, the eleventh edition contains a complete glossary of essential literary terms presented as a series of engaging, beautifully crafted essays that explore the terms, place them in context, and suggest related entries and additional reading.
+First published over fifty years ago, A GLOSSARY OF LITERARY TERMS remains an essential resource for all serious students of literature.
+Now fully updated to reflect the latest scholarship on recent and rapidly evolving critical theories, the new contains a complete glossary of essential literary terms presented as a series of engaging, beautifully crafted, essays that explore the terms, place them in context, and suggest related entries and additional reading.
 This indispensable, authoritative, and highly affordable reference covers terms useful in discussing literature and literary history, theory, and criticism.
-Perfect as a core text for introductory literary theory or as a supplement to any literature course, this classic work is an invaluable reference that students can continue to use throughout their academic and professional careers.
-(Summary from publisher).
+Perfect as a core text for introductory literary theory or as a supplement to any literature course, this classic work is an invaluable reference that you can use throughout your academic and professional careers.

-The first visual dictionary to incorporate dictionary-scale definitions.
-More than 20,000 clear and concise terms and 6,000 full-color, highly detailed illustrations are grouped into 17 chapters outlining subjects from astronomy to sports.
-Ideal for teachers, parents, translators, and students.
-(Summary from publisher).
+The first visual dictionary to incorporate dictionary-scale definitions.- More than 20,000 clear and concise terms- 6,000 full-colour, highly detailed illustrations- 17 chapters outlining subjects from astronomy to sports- Ideal for teachers, parents, translators, and students